simo1c/GateMeClass/tutorial/readme.md

-k                   : k parameter of k-NN (k-Nearest-Neighbour) used to refine uncertain labels to the most similar already annotated, default = 20 sampling            : Perform a sampling of the cells annotating the rest with k-NN, class = numeric, default = 0.2 verbose             : Show output information, class = logical, default = T train_parameters    : A list of parameters to pass to the GateMeClass_train function, class = list, default = NULL seed                : class = numeric, default = 1
+k                   : k parameter of k-NN (k-Nearest-Neighbour) used to refine uncertain labels to the most similar already annotated, default = 20 sampling            : Perform a sampling of the cells annotating the rest with k-NN, class = numeric, default = 0.2 verbose             : Show output information, class = logical, default = T train_parameters    : A list of parameters to pass to the *GateMeClass_train* function, class = list, default = NULL seed                : class = numeric, default = 1
 ```

-The output of this function is a list with the following elements:
+The output of *GateMeClass_train* is a list with the following elements:

 1) labels            : The labels returned by GateMeClass, class = character
 2) marker_table      : The marker table used by GateMeClass, class = data.frame